jfzhang95/pytorch-deeplab-xception/README.md

 # pytorch-deeplab-xception

 **Update on 2018/11/24.
-Release newest version code, which fix some previous issues and also add support for mobilenetv2 and drn.
-For previous version code, please check `previous` branch**
+Release newest version code, which fix some previous issues and also add support for new backbones and multi-gpu training.
+For previous code, please see in `previous` branch**

 ### TODO
 - [x] Basic deeplab v3+ model, using modified xception as backbone